jabhij/PredictiveModelling_Cricket/README.md

 ## Predictive Modelling
-Using past Sport (Cricket) data to predict next win for Team India, in any format of the cricket.
+Using [Cricket](https://en.wikipedia.org/wiki/Cricket) data to predict next win for Team India, in any format of the cricket.

 ### Catch me